joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 function App() {
   ...
     const app = initializeApp(firebaseConfig);
+    const { isAuthenticated } = useAuth();
   ...
 }
 ```

-- That's it, you should now have access to the firebase suite of products in your application!
+- That's it, you should now have access to the firebase suite of products in your application! **Note, make sure you *

 :::tip